josedanieltiradoramirez/josedanieltiradoramirez/README.md

 - 💬 Ask me about Python, PyQt, SQLite, Unity, C#, or integrating hardware with software systems.

-- 📫 How to reach me: Connect with me on LinkedIn.
+- 📫 How to reach me:
+  - LinkedIn: www.linkedin.com/in/josedanieltiradoramirez
+  - Email: josedanieltiradoramirez@gmail.com

 - 😄 Pronouns: He/Him

 - ⚡ Fun fact: I’ve worked on a virtual reality research project that mapped real-world movement into a synchronized digital environment.